 How to Update Direct Deposit Details

 A quick look at the other side of the coin: Let’s say you are receiving funds by direct deposit (perhaps your paycheck or government payments), and realize you need to update your details.
-If you have changed bank accounts — maybe you found a high-interest account you can’t resist — you’ll need to let the entity that is sending you funds know your new info.
+If you have changed bank accounts — maybe you found a high-interest online savings account you can’t resist — you’ll need to let the entity that is sending you funds know your new info.
 You may be able to do this online for benefits like Social Security payments; otherwise, calling the issuer of the deposit may be another option.
 If it’s your paycheck you’re concerned about, contact your HR department to see the best way to share your new account specifics.

 You’ll probably want to do this a few days before a deposit usually hits, since ACH payments take a few days to process.